Video game workers form Microsoft's first US labor union

 AP Technology Writer

-A group of video game testers is forming Microsoft’s first labor union in the U.S., which will also be the largest in the video game industry.
+A group of video game testers has formed Microsoft’s first labor union in the U.S., which will also be the largest in the video game industry.

 The Communications Workers of America said Tuesday that a majority of about 300 quality-assurance workers at Microsoft video game subsidiary ZeniMax Studios has voted to join the union.